How to prepare your farm for goat kidding season

 - Bottle and nipple: In case the kid is not able to nurse immediately after birth.

 - Kid colostrum replacer: For the first, most critical feedings if the kids are unable to nurse immediately.

 - Kid milk replacer: For continued nutrition if the kid is not able to nurse effectively.

-- Kid electrolytes: To address the loss of body fluids due to diarrhea in newborn kids.
-Also, can benefit the doe after labor.
+- Kid electrolytes: To address the loss of bodily fluids due to diarrhea in newborn kids.
+Electrolytes can also benefit the doe after labor.

 After you prepare the space and birthing supplies, it is time to prepare yourself.
 Knowing the right questions to ask before kidding begins can help you feel confident as you prepare for the miracle of new life.

 Most does will need little assistance with delivery.
 The first stage in labor can start as early as 24 hours before birth.
 During this time it’s important to check on your doe often.
 However, don’t disturb her.

 Second stage labor, with labor pains and pushing, comes next.
 At this stage, you may see the water bag, which may or may not break.
 During a normal delivery, this stage will last about an hour.